 The major findings of the research were that contaminants such as the brominated flame retardants, which are known to mimic thyroid hormones, significantly disrupt the parr-smolt transformation process whereby the juvenile salmon undergo a number of physiological and behavioural changes that adapt them to a life in the ocean.
-Specifically, hexabromocyclododecane reduces the olfactory ability of the fish to detect odours that are considered important during the imprinting process during which the emigrating fish remember the "smell" of their home river and subsequently use this to home to their natal tributaries as spawning adults.
+Specifically, hexabromocyclododecane reduces the olfactory abilty of the fish to detect odours that are considered important during the imprinting process during which the emigrating fish remember the "smell" of their home river and subsequently use this to home to their natal tributaries as spawning adults.
 Exposure of salmon smolts to hexabromocyclododecane was also shown to reduce the survival of the fish during the transition from freshwater and into the sea.
-Exposure of salmon smolts in freshwater to environmental levels of the imprinting period.
+Exposure of salmon smolts in freshwater to environmental levels of the pesticide atrazine (0.5, 1.0, 2.0 and 5.0 μg l-1) also reduced their ability to detect specific odours during the imprinting period.
 The results clearly demonstrate that exposure of salmon smolts to environmental levels of a range of diffuse contaminants inhibits olfactory function, which is known to play a pivotal role in the imprinting process and the subsequent homing of adult salmon to their natal river.

 Diffuse contaminants were also demonstrated to interfere with female salmonid reproduction and the subsequent survival of the eggs and embryos.
 Eggs exposed to atrazine during fertilisation had a 66% higher risk of mortality compared to control eggs for every microgram per litre of atrazine in the water.
-Comet assays also indicated that in those surviving eyed eggs, 30 days after fertilisation, DNA damage was higher in the eggs that had been fertilised in the water containing both $0.5\mu g/l$ or $2.0\mu g/l$ atrazine.
+Comet assays also indicated that in those surviving eyed eggs, 30 days after fertilisation, DNA damage was higher in the eggs that had been fertilised in the water containing both 0.5μg/l or 2.0μg/l atrazine.
 Exposure to polycyclic aromatic hydrocarbons (PAH) produced modifications to the kidney structure of the female fish, as well as lower levels of intestine Na+K+ ATPase activity.
 This may indicate that the female fish are under physiological stress as a result of PAH exposure.
 There was also a significant difference in the subsequent survival of the eggs after 50 days, which had been fertilised in PAH water compared to the controls.
 Once again exposure of eggs to contaminants during fertilisation have a poorer survival rate than those fertilised in "clean" water.